Michigan State University Spartans work to advance the common good with uncommon will.

-Michigan State is home to more than 200 areas of study in 17 degree-granting colleges, allowing students to pursue a range of academic offerings.
+Home to more than 200 areas of study in 17 degree-granting colleges, MSU is the place to explore and experiment.
 Students can select from many top-ranked disciplines, including highly ranked programs in Business, Education, Engineering, Management, and Veterinary Medicine.
 In fact, MSU is home to three on-campus medical schools, graduating allopathic (MD) and osteopathic (DO) physicians as well as veterinarians.
-MSU’s Criminal Justice program is the oldest continuous degree-granting program of its kind in the United States and is a world leader in cyber security, forensic science, and the study of youth violence.

 Students who are part of the Honors College at Michigan State join one of the oldest and most prestigious honors colleges in the nation.
-The Honors College at MSU allows students the flexibility to design their own programs of study and offers numerous other benefits such as priority enrollment and honors housing.
-High-achieving MSU students have been recognized around the world—since the 1970s, MSU’s record of Rhodes Scholars has led the Big Ten Conference.
+The Honors College at MSU allows students the flexibility to design their own programs of study and offers numerous other benefits, such as priority enrollment and honors housing.

-Students are encouraged to learn from and have an impact on the world around them.
-Michigan State is a top public university in the United States for study abroad, with 275 programs in more than 60 countries and on all seven continents.
+At MSU, students are encouraged to learn from and have an impact on the world around them.
+Michigan State is a top public university in the United States for study abroad, with 275 programs in 60 countries and on all seven continents.

-Once voted one of the friendliest cities in America, East Lansing is a safe and secure complement to campus that features a vibrant downtown area with shops, boutiques, restaurants, art galleries, and lots of entertainment options.
+Among the top 10 best college cities in the nation, according to Forbes, East Lansing is a safe and secure complement to campus that features a vibrant downtown area with shops, boutiques, restaurants, art galleries, and lots of entertainment options.